 The environment during a client presentation can make a big impact on how your company is perceived.
-When you google “how to impress your clients during a meeting” every article and blog are the same.
+When you google “how to impress your clients in a first meeting,” every article and blog are the same.
 Know the client, know the company, be prepared, and have an agenda.
 Not one article mentions the meeting room itself, but it can make a huge impact on a client’s impression.
 Whether the presentation is in your home office or a creative meeting facility, adding small touches to the space is a sure way to impress any client.

-Welcome Your Clients
+1. Welcome Your Clients

+If you’re wondering how to start a client meeting, a warm welcome is always a good idea.
 A welcome sign may sound elementary but it is a subtle way of letting your clients know you are excited for their arrival.
 Kind of similar to getting off the airplane and walking through the terminal to find someone standing at the gate with a sign welcoming you to their city.
 It’s never happened to me, but sounds amazing, and I would definitely feel like a VIP.

-Enhance the Atmosphere
+2. Enhance the Atmosphere

 Investigate your client as well.
-A health based company may not be excited about an ice cream/sundae bar, but a sample of sushi from a nearby restaurant would be a hit.
+A health-based company may not be excited about an ice cream/sundae bar, but a sample of sushi from a nearby restaurant would be a hit.
 Food is one of the biggest parts of a meeting, so be sure it represents how you want the client to perceive your company.